 Lawn Mowing Robots

 Robots.
 Lawn mowing robots.
 What could be more awesome that that?
 Maybe Robobees but a robot that mows your lawn is a close second.
 The 200m Virtual Wire/Robot Mower is a fully automated grass mowing robot that is battery powered.
-It has a collision sensor and can stay within the boundaries of your yard, so you won’t have to worry it cheating on you with other yards in your neighborhood.
+Although some puritans would prefer your traditional lawn mowers, you can’t help appreciate that it has a collision sensor and can stay within the boundaries of your yard, so you won’t have to worry it cheating on you with other yards in your neighborhood.
 It will also return to the charging station when it rains, and it has a built-in theft protection system so should someone try to remove it from the yard or charging station it will shut down and sound an alarm.
 So should your neighbor get jealous and try to steal it, you can report it.
 Then they can be jealous and have a criminal record too.